-American Library Association President's Report-James G. Neal New Orleans.
-LA
+American Library Association 2018 Midwinter Meeting President Report James G. Neal

 My service as President of the American Library Association began at the close of the 2017 Annual Conference in Chicago.
-Over the past year, I have been focused on areas of critical priority, on consultation, on several key initiatives, and on participation in professional meetings and conferences.
+Over the past six months, I have been focused on areas of critical priority, on consultation, on several key initiatives, and on participation in professional meetings and conferences.